rapidez/docs/src/5.x/theming.md

 ## CSS

 We're using [Tailwind CSS](https://tailwindcss.com) with [Vite](https://laravel.com/docs/12.x/vite), so probably you don't need to touch the CSS, but if you need to add a simple class, the "starting point" is [`resources/css/app.css`](https://github.com/rapidez/rapidez/blob/master/resources/css/app.css).
-From there, we include the core styling and that's where the color variables can be defined.
-For any Tailwind changes, you'll need to be within the [`tailwind.config.js`](https://github.com/rapidez/core/blob/master/tailwind.config.js).
+This file will be overwritten with the [install command](installation.html#install-rapidez) with the [`app.css` from the core](https://github.com/rapidez/core/blob/master/resources/publishables/resources/css/app.css).

 ::: details But...
 I don't like Tailwind CSS
 If you don't like Tailwind CSS you *can* use anything else.
 But it's widely used in Rapidez packages, so we don't recommend it.
 Just clear out the [`resources/css/app.css`](https://github.com/rapidez/rapidez/blob/master/resources/css/app.css) and write your own.